ArtimanJustice/Summary/Kotlin/Jetpack Compose/Basics/Phases.md

-1. Composition Phase - what should be drawn?
+1.  [[Composition and Lifecycle|Composition]] Phase - what should be drawn?
 By building the data tree.
 2. Layout Phase - where components should be placed and how much space they should occupy.
 Compose aims to perform the layout phase in a single pass whenever possible.
 ![[phases.png]]
 3. Drawing Phase - how it should be drawn?
 Draw components within their bounds.